Kensuke-Mitsuzawa/JapaneseTokenizers/README.md

 Mecab-neologd dictionary is a dictionary-extension based on ipadic-dictionary, which is basic dictionary of Mecab.

-With, Mecab-neologd dictionary, you're able to new-coming words make one token.
+With, Mecab-neologd dictionary, you're able to parse new-coming words make one token.

-Here, new-coming words is suche like, movie actor name or company name.....
+Here, new-coming words is such like, movie actor name or company name.....

 See [here](https://github.com/neologd/mecab-ipadic-neologd) and install mecab-neologd dictionary.